Why is the Rusty Blackbird endangered?

 Since Rusty Blackbirds are associated with forested wetlands throughout their wintering range, forest clearing can affect wintering habitat availability.
 However, Twedt and Wilson (2007) found that use of closed-canopy, second-growth bottomland forests by wintering Rusty Blackbirds was enhanced by silvicultural thinning.

-Read: What is a good bird repellent?
+Read: What is white-tailed ptarmigan?

 Will birds return to old habitats?